Skip to main content

 Written by Moustafa

-Updated over a week ago
+Updated over 2 months ago

 Conditions

 Together with Placeholders, Conditions are one of the basic functions to be used in automation.
-They are green containers used to enclose document text that is only to be included into the document if certain rules are satisfied.
+They are green containers used to enclose document text that is only to be included in the document if certain rules are satisfied.

-Basically, words, phrases, sentences, or entire clauses or paragraphs drop in and out of the contract depending upon if they are required or not.
+Basically, words, phrases, sentences, or entire clauses or paragraphs drop in and out of the contract depending on if they are required or not.
 They operate on “if this, then that” logic.
 For example, we may have a piece of wording (like a probation clause in an Employment Agreement) which is optional (i.e., it is only included if there is a probation period in the first place).
 So in the system, you highlight the probation clause and apply a condition to it - Conditions are just like rules, which trigger the inclusion or exclusion of clauses or wording.

 1) DEFINITIONS: